 Internal Link Options

-No tutorial on adding content links is complete without showing you how to remove links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding content links is complete without showing you how to remove any links that you no longer want, so let’s take care of this topic right now.

-Your hyperlink will be removed …
+Your link will be removed …

-- Related posts
+- Links to related posts